juxt/astro-website/src/pages/blog/introducing-xt20.md

 across the board?

 Or do we go the other way and \"work to live\"?
-To live for the weekends and the evenings, to fastidiously optimise that slice of time that is truly ours, after work has consumed its lions share.
+To live for the weekends and the evenings, to fastidiously optimize that slice of time that is truly ours, after work has consumed its lions share.

 We live in times of remote-working, of being able to commute to offices